Top 5 Best General International Saws

 This machine has power to spare.
 Great for cutting plumbing pipe.
 General International put other brands to shame.
 Light weight, but solidly built.
 It seems to be a very good Band Saw.

-The General International EX-16 Scroll Saw B004BG13FK was undoubtedly our preferred General International Saws.
-Nevertheless, there were a few other really high quality General International Saws we wanted to show you here that barely fell short.
+The fact is that the General International EX-16 Scroll Saw B004BG13FK was the General International Saws that we rated at the top.
+Nevertheless, there were a range of other really premium General International Saws we wanted to showcase here that just barely missed first place.

-The next in our tool break down is made by General International known to be a very highly regarded tool supplier.
-General International's Band Saws are no exception.
-I was ready to try the model BS5205 and I was not let down!
+Next on our list is made by General International known to be a very reputable tool supplier.
+General International's Band Saws are great as well.
+I was eager to try out the model BS5205 and I was not disappointed!

-The model BS5205 Band Saw by General International, at $389.99 is a particularly great Saw for the money.
-The General International BS5205 is truly a solid option.
-Of you are not sure about our number one choice, I'd advise to go with this Saw.
+The model BS5205 Band Saw by General International, at $389.99 is a particularly exceptional Saw for the price.
+If you not sure about our number one choice, I'd check out the General International BS5205 next.
+It's a high quality tool at a good price.

 Full General International BS5205 Review